709867472/Car-Park/README.md

-This is a parking lots navigating APP using AMap API.
+This is a parking lots navigating Android APP using AMap API.
 It realized the function of location, route and navigation, and it can provide information of every lot.